-As you can see from the formula above, calculating the internal rate of return manually – without an IRR calculator – can be a challenge.
+As you can see from the formula above, manually calculating the internal rate of return – without an IRR calculator – can be challenging.

-However, there is a way for you to swiftly come up with an approximate IRR.
+However, there is a way for you to come up with an approximate IRR swiftly.
 Say you’re investing $100 today and in five years will get back $150.
 What interest rate, compounded annually, would allow you to earn $150?

-To gain an approximate IRR, begin by figuring out the money-on-money multiple and the holding period.
+To gain an approximate IRR, determine the money-on-money multiple and the holding period.
 If, in a year, you double your money, that’s a 100% IRR.
-If it takes you two years to double your money, you must earn about 50 percent annually to hit that mark.
+If it takes two years to double your money, you must earn about 50 percent annually to hit that mark.
 You can apply this basic math to nearly any scenario.